 Campus North Residential Commons

-The signature facility, which will house roughly 800 undergraduates, is designed around the University's distinctive College Houses, with an emphasis on building community.
-Located just north of Henry Crown Field house at the corner of 55th Street and University Avenue, the project will create a new gateway connecting the University to the Hyde Park community to the north and enhancing pedestrian flow.
+The signature facility, which houses roughly 800 undergraduates, is designed around the University's distinctive Houses, with an emphasis on building community.
+Located just north of Henry Crown Field house at the corner of 55th Street and University Avenue, This building created a new gateway connecting the University to the Hyde Park community to the north and enhancing pedestrian flow.

 University officials unveiled the design and architect for the facility in July of 2013.
 Studio Gang Architects, led by renowned Chicago architect Jeanne Gang, has been selected to design the new residence hall and dining commons.
 They will collaborate with Mortenson Construction on the project, which is expected to open in 2016.

-The residence hall will include eight houses of approximately 100 students each, with first- through fourth-year students living together.
-Each house will be structured around a three-story lounge, where students can meet, study, and relax.
-The design includes special accommodations for third- and fourth-year students seeking a more independent living experience, including private rooms and kitchen facilities; at the same time, it will allow them to take part in the development of strong communities and friendships with fellow students and staff.
+The residence hall includes eight houses of approximately 100 students each, with first- through fourth-year students living together.
+Each house is structured around a three-story lounge, where students can meet, study, and relax.
+The buislding includes special accommodations for third- and fourth-year students seeking a more independent living experience, including private rooms and kitchen facilities; at the same time, that allow them to take part in the development of strong communities and friendships with fellow students and staff.

-In keeping with College Housing tradition, Resident Masters and Resident Heads will live with the undergraduate students.
+In keeping with Housing & Residence Life tradition, Resident Deans and Resident Heads will live with the undergraduate students.
 They will cultivate the communities within each house by organizing trips around the city and extending classroom learning through lectures, programs, and events.

 Tables in the Frank and Laura Baker Dining Commons are likewise organized by House, allowing the members of each community to eat their meals with friends while looking out over green courtyards.
 Other unique spaces, such as the top-floor reading room, respond to student needs while offering gathering spaces with panoramic views of the Chicago skyline, Lake Michigan, and surrounding neighborhoods.
-The project also will feature a small number of retail spaces, offices, music practice rooms, study rooms, and classrooms.
+The building also features a small number of retail spaces, offices, music practice rooms, study rooms, and classrooms.

 Architect Jeanne Gang provides more in-depth information about the facility's architecture in this video.